vasconcel/vasconcel/README.md

 ## About
-Undergraduate Information Technology student at Federal University of Cariri.
+Undergraduate Systems Analysis and Development student at Federal University of Cariri.

 ## Expertise